MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

         `HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\EdgeUpdate\Clients\{F3017226-FE2A-4295-8BDF-00C3A9A7E4C5}
         ```

-    *   Run the [GetAvailableCoreWebView2BrowserVersionString][ReferenceWin32Webview2IdlGetavailablecorewebview2browserversionstring] WebView2 API and ensure the `versionInfo` is `NULL`.
+    *   Run [GetAvailableCoreWebView2BrowserVersionString][ReferenceWin32Webview2IdlGetavailablecorewebview2browserversionstring] and ensure the `versionInfo` is `NULL`.
 1. If the Runtime isn't installed, use the link to programmatically download the bootstrapper.
 1. Invoke the bootstrapper from an elevated process or command prompt with `MicrosoftEdgeWebview2Setup.exe /silent /install` for silent install.